unxversal/unxversal-core/markdown/unxvoptions.md

 ## Permissioning Policy

-- **Market listing/creation in the Options registry is permissioned (admin only).**
-- **DeepBook pool creation is permissionless, but only pools/markets added by the admin are recognized by the Options registry.**
+- **Admin‑whitelisted underlyings only:** The admin configures which underlyings (native coins or synthetics) are eligible for options trading, and their oracle feeds/settlement prefs.
+- **Permissionless market instances:** Anyone can create specific option contracts (strike, expiry, CALL/PUT, settlement type) as long as the underlying is admin‑whitelisted.
+Created markets are recognized by the Options registry.
+- **Options execution uses the internal DEX/AutoSwap router.**
-- **All trading, position management, and advanced order types are permissionless for users, but only on markets listed by the admin.**
+- **All trading, position management, and advanced order types are permissionless for users on whitelisted underlyings.**
 - See [MOVING_FORWARD.md](../MOVING_FORWARD.md) for the full permissioning matrix and rationale.

 ---